leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 I also have no doubt that these will sound like hollow platitudes if you've been personally affected by the crisis.
 In my biggest failures, I heard them all - time heals all wounds, failure is one step to success, losing opens up new opportunities.
 I instinctively knew them to be true, but honestly didn't give a shit then.

 And that's ok.
 It's ok to be feeling what you're feeling now.
 Frightened.
-Distraught.
+Enraged.
 Lost.

 But know that those feelings will fade, and you're better than your temporary temperaments.
 [For man is not made for defeat.
 A man can be destroyed but not defeated.](https://www.goodreads.com/quotes/111352-but-man-is-not-made-for-defeat-he-said-a "Defeat") And when you're ready, there are people standing by to help.